Different Stages of a Civil Suit : An Overview

 Injunctions and interlocutory orders

-If anyone causes disobedience or breach of injunction he may be detained in civil prison and his property will be subjected to attachment.
+If anyone causes disobedience or breach of the injunction he may be detained in civil prison and his property will be subjected to attachment.

 Incidental proceedings differ from supplemental proceedings